-References in this document to the "Company," "Terra Tech," "we," "us," or "our" are intended to mean Terra Tech Corp., individually, or as the context requires, collectively with its subsidiaries on a consolidated basis.
+References in this document to the "Company," "Terra Tech," "we," "us," or "our" are intended to mean Terra Tech Corp. ("Terra Tech"), individually, or as the context requires, collectively with its subsidiaries on a consolidated basis.

-The Company was incorporated in Nevada on July 22, 2008, under the name Private Secretary, Inc. The Company's original business was developing a software program that would allow for automatic call processing through voice-over-Internet protocol, or "VoIP", technology.
-The Company's operations were limited to capital formation, organization, and development of its business plan and target customer market.
-The Company generated no revenue.
-The Company changed its name to Terra Tech Corp. on January 27, 2012.
+We were incorporated in Nevada on July 22, 2008, under the name Private Secretary, Inc. Our original business was developing a software program that would allow for automatic call processing through voice-over-Internet protocol, or "VoIP", technology.
+Our operations were limited to capital formation, organization, and development of its business plan and target customer market.
+We generated no revenue.
+We changed our name to Terra Tech Corp. on January 27, 2012.

-On February 9, 2012, the Company completed a reverse-triangular merger with GrowOp Technology Ltd., a Nevada corporation ("GrowOp Technology"), whereby it acquired all of the issued and outstanding shares of GrowOp Technology and in exchange the Company issued: (i) 33,998,520 shares of its common stock, (ii) 100 shares of Series A Preferred Stock, convertible into shares of common stock on a one-for-one basis, and (iii) 14,750,000 shares of Series B Preferred Stock, with each share convertible into 5.384325537 shares of common stock.
-As a result of the merger, GrowOp Technology became the Company's wholly-owned subsidiary.
+On February 9, 2012, we completed a reverse-triangular merger with GrowOp Technology Ltd., a Nevada corporation ("GrowOp Technology"), whereby we acquired all of the issued and outstanding shares of GrowOp Technology and in exchange we issued: (i) 33,998,520 shares of its common stock, (ii) 100 shares of Series A Preferred Stock, convertible into shares of common stock on a one-for-one basis, and (iii) 14,750,000 shares of Series B Preferred Stock, with each share convertible into 5,384325537 shares of common stock.
+As a result of the merger, GrowOp Technology became our wholly-owned subsidiary.
 Following the merger, Terra Tech ceased its prior operations and is now solely a holding company.
-Through GrowOp Technology, the Company engages in the design, marketing, and sale of hydroponic equipment with proprietary technology to create sustainable solutions for the cultivation of indoor agriculture.
+Through GrowOp Technology, we engage in the design, marketing, and sale of hydroponic equipment with proprietary technology to create sustainable solutions for the cultivation of indoor agriculture.

-The Company is also a wholesale seller of locally grown hydroponic produce, herbs, and florals through its wholly-owned subsidiary, Edible Garden Corp., a Nevada corporation ("Edible Garden").
-The Company acquired all of the issued and outstanding shares in Edible Garden pursuant to a Share Exchange Agreement, dated March 23, 2013 (the "Share Exchange Agreement"), entered into by and among the Company, Edible Garden, and the stockholders of Edible Garden.
-Pursuant to the Share Exchange Agreement, the Company offered and sold 1,250,000 shares of its common stock in consideration for all the issued and outstanding shares in Edible Garden.
-Separately, Amy Almsteier, one of the Company's stockholders and a director (and, at that time, an executive officer), offered and sold 7,650,000 shares of Series B Preferred Stock to Kenneth Vande Vrede, Michael Vande Vrede, Steven Vande Vrede, Daniel Vande Vrede, Beverly Willekes, and David Vande Vrede (collectively, the "Former EG Principal Stockholders").
+We are also a wholesale seller of locally grown hydroponic produce, herbs, and florals through our wholly-owned subsidiary, Edible Garden Corporation, a Nevada corporation ("Edible Garden").
+We acquired all of the issued and outstanding shares in Edible Garden pursuant to a Share Exchange Agreement, dated March 23, 2013 (the "Share Exchange Agreement"), entered into by and among Terra Tech, Edible Garden, and the stockholders of Edible Garden.
+Pursuant to the Share Exchange Agreement, we offered and sold 1,250,000 shares of our common stock in consideration for all the issued and outstanding shares in Edible Garden.
+Separately, Amy Almsteier, one of our stockholders and a director (and, at that time, an executive officer), offered and sold 7,650,000 shares of Series B Preferred Stock to Kenneth Vande Vrede, Michael Vande Vrede, Steven Vande Vrede, Daniel Vande Vrede, Beverly Willekes, and David Vande Vrede (collectively, the "Former EG Principal Stockholders").

-On March 19, 2014, the Company formed MediFarm, LLC, a Nevada limited liability company ("MediFarm"), a subsidiary.
-On July 18, 2014, the Company formed MediFarm I, LLC, a Nevada limited liability company ("MediFarm I"), a subsidiary.
-On July 30, 2014, the Company formed MediFarm II, LLC, a Nevada limited liability company ("MediFarm II"), a subsidiary.
-Through MediFarm I, and MediFarm II, the Company is currently operating one medical marijuana dispensary facility in Nevada and plans to operate additional medical marijuana cultivation, production, and dispensary facilities in that state.
+On March 19, 2014, we formed MediFarm, LLC, a Nevada limited liability company ("MediFarm"), as a subsidiary.
+On July 18, 2014, we formed MediFarm I, LLC, a Nevada limited liability company ("MediFarm I"), as a subsidiary.
+On July 30, 2014, we formed MediFarm II, LLC, a Nevada limited liability company ("MediFarm II"), as a subsidiary.
+Through MediFarm, MediFarm I, and MediFarm II, we are currently operating one medical marijuana dispensary facility in Nevada and plan to operate additional medical marijuana cultivation, production, and dispensary facilities in that state.
 In April 2016, MediFarm commenced operations at its dispensary in Las Vegas, Nevada under the "Blüm" brand.